GLOBE Teachers

 Schools

-The GLOBE Program is implemented through a worldwide network of primary and secondary schools, as well as in many universities around the world.
-Through the use of the Internet, these schools monitor environmental changes both locally and worldwide, and document their findings in scientific research reports.
+The GLOBE Program is implemented through a worldwide network of primary and secondary schools, as well as in many universities and informal learning spaces around the world.
+These schools monitor environmental changes both locally and worldwide, and document their findings in scientific research reports.

-There are currently tens of thousands of GLOBE-trained teachers who implement GLOBE in their classrooms using GLOBE's inquiry-based science projects.
-GLOBE provides teachers with professional development opportunities as well as continuing support from the GLOBE Help Desk, Scientists and the GLOBE Partner Network.
+There are tens of thousands of GLOBE-trained educators who implement GLOBE in their classrooms and informal learning spaces using GLOBE's inquiry-based science projects.
+GLOBE provides educators with professional development opportunities as well as continuing support from the GLOBE Implementation Office, scientists, and GLOBE partners.

 Students

-GLOBE students have reported well over 100 million measurements in the investigation areas of Atmosphere/Climate, Hydrology, Soil, Land Cover/Biology and Phenology.
-Following an inquiry-based research approach, GLOBE students pose questions and make initial observations about the environment; design investigations and take environmental measurements at or near their schools using GLOBE measurement protocols and appropriate, calibrated measurement equipment; report their observations to the GLOBE database via the Internet; use tools on the GLOBE Web site to create maps and graphs from their own data, and those of GLOBE schools around the world; analyze their data and other data sets; and as all scientists do at the end of their research, present and publish the results of their analyses.
+GLOBE students have reported millions of measurements in the investigation areas of Atmosphere/Climate, Hydrology, Soil, Land Cover/Biology and Phenology.
+Following an inquiry-based research approach, GLOBE students pose questions and make initial observations about the environment; design investigations and take environmental measurements at or near their schools using GLOBE measurement protocols and appropriate, calibrated measurement equipment; report their observations to the GLOBE database via the Internet; use tools on the GLOBE website to create maps and graphs from their own data, and those of GLOBE schools around the world; analyze their data and other data sets; and as all scientists do at the end of their research, present and publish the results of their analyses.

 GLOBE improves student understanding by involving students in conducting real science – taking measurements, analyzing data, and participating in research collaborations with other students, as well as with scientists engaged in cutting-edge Earth Systems Science research.

-View the Community Map to find a Teacher/School
+View the Community Map to find an Educator/School